AlexanderStavrop/ArchLinux_Installation-and-Essentilas/arch-guide.md

   - \# fdisk -l
 - \# fdisk /dev/[yourname]

-crate your efi partition if does not exist 1G create your main partition for the linux system and leave 1G for the swap create the swap partition in the end of 1G size
+- Create your efi partition if does not exist (1Gb)
+- Create your main partition for the linux system and leave 1Gb for the swap

-set partition types to Linux root x86-64 (23) and Linux swap (swap) respectively
+ - Set partition types to Linux root x86-64 (23)
+- Create the swap partition in the end of 1G size
+ - Set partition type Linux swap (swap) respectively

 verify all your partitions are ok